DrSpeedy/fo4-weapon-patcher/README.md

-# Brians XLSX Fo4 Weapon Patcher
+# Brians FO4Edit / Excel Ammo Type Weapon Damage Patcher
-Patches balistic weapons based on values input into an XLSX spreadsheet.
-Requires BASH, Python3, FO4Edit
+Patches balistic weapons based on ammo type.
+Requires Excel & FO4Edit

 #### Update
 Bash no longer required to convert the spreadsheet as long as you have Excel or an editor capable of using macro embedded spreadsheets.
 Use the xlsm spreadsheet and click the button on the right side.